FernandoBRdgz/datasciencecoursera/007 Regression Models/Quiz/Week2_Quiz.md

 Answer: 0.25

-1. Do the residuals always have to sum to 0 in linear regression?
+**10. Do the residuals always have to sum to 0 in linear regression?**

 -   If an intercept is included, the residuals most likely won't sum to zero.